komoot/photon/README.md

 Check the URL `http://localhost:2322/api?q=berlin` to see if photon is running without problems.
 You may want to use our [leaflet plugin](https://github.com/komoot/leaflet.photon) to see the results on a map.

+To enable CORS (cross-site requests), use `-cors enable`.
+By default, CORS is disabled.

 discover more of photon's feature with its usage `java -jar photon-*.jar -h`.